ncmreynolds/retroTerm/readme.md

 * Buttons
 * Checkboxes
 * Radio buttons
-* Option lists
+* List boxes
 * Text boxes (editable text) single line editing of text, with support for 'expected' behaviour like home/end/insert/delete and the arrow keys
 * Text boxes (fixed text) with scrollbars, word wrapping and basic markdown support
 * Text boxes (changing text) for 'logging' windows that scroll content
 * Keyboard shortcuts for use without a mouse
 * Basic styling for widget outlines/labels

 As you might expect, this library can use a lot of working memory.
-There is explicit support for storing strings in flash memory using the F() macro.
-You should use this whenever possible for things like labels on buttons that will not change.
+There is explicit support for storing strings in flash memory using the `F()` macro on several architectures.
+You should use flash storage whenever possible for things like labels on buttons that will not change.

 **[Back to top](#table-of-contents)**

 ## Project Status

 This is the very first public release, which is working for the specific project I wrote it for.
 However I'm aware my naming of methods, approaches to passing arguments and so on are messy and inconsistent so some of this may change frequently.
+This is reflected in the version numbering, which is currently 0.1.0.

 **[Back to top](#table-of-contents)**